FontoXML/fonto-benchmark-runner/README.md

 How to use:

 - Create files in a performance folder in your project with names ending with .benchmark.ts
-- Run `fonto-benchmark-runner --node` to run your performance tests in node.
+- Run `npx fonto-benchmark-runner` to run your performance tests in node.
-- Run `fonto-benchmark-runner --server` to run your performance tests in browsers and go `localhost:8080`.